Looping69/Telehealth-System/ARCHITECTURE_DIAGRAM.md

 ## System Overview

 The Telehealth System is a comprehensive FHIR-compliant healthcare platform with dual-mode operation, supporting both mock data development and live FHIR production environments.
+The system is deployed on Vercel with automatic CI/CD and can optionally connect to local Medplum FHIR servers for development.

 ## 🏗️ High-Level Architecture